 Thanks to the generous support of the Richardson Foundation we are making this program available for free.
 To book a free virtual lesson, please fill out the request form.

-We are preparing suggested lesson plans to accompany these tours.
-Check this page again soon!
+We have prepared suggested lesson plans to accompany these tours.

 In this 20-minute video, you follow a Museum guide through two galleries on the Museum’s second level – Indigenous Perspectives and Canadian Journeys.
 You’ll see the 360-degree “basket” theatre adorned with 13 spirit panels inspired by the visions of Indigenous youth, an 800-year-old moccasin print and the glowing alabaster rampways.
 You’ll also join the guide on the “Lights of Inclusion” floor projection, then hear about Canadian human rights defender Viola Desmond at the exhibit devoted to her story.